Certified Hospice and Palliative Care Advocate (CHPA)

-Our instructors bring a wealth of knowledge and experience to the program, ensuring that participants receive top-tier education from leaders in the field.
-By learning from these experts, participants gain insights and skills that are unmatched elsewhere.
-This educational experience is tailored to equip professionals with the expertise and confidence needed to provide compassionate and comprehensive care to animals and their families during challenging times.
+Our Animal Advocate Certificate program offers the opportunity to deepen your understanding and expertise in animal hospice and palliative care.
+You’ll gain insights and skills from leaders in the field for an education unmatched anywhere.
+This course is tailored to equip professionals with the expertise and confidence needed to provide compassionate and comprehensive care to animals and their families during challenging times.

 Topics include: